Frequently Asked Questions

 Below is detailed information regarding enrollment and plan change opportunities during and beyond the annual It’s Your Choice Open Enrollment period, dependent eligibility, benefits and services, Medicare and termination of coverage.

-This information is intended to provide understandable explanations of technical provisions of the Uniform Benefits Certificate of Coverage.
+This information is intended to provide understandable explanations of the Uniform Benefits Certificate of Coverage.
 In the event of any conflict between the terms of the IYC Health Plans Certificate of Coverage and the information contained in the Frequently Asked Questions section, the terms of the Certificate of Coverage shall control.

 Information about the Wisconsin Public Employers Group Health Insurance Program in this guide applies to the following individuals whose employer has elected this coverage: